-For a large-scale emergency where central government is funding the recovery, or a part of the recovery effort, central government may establish a National Recovery office.
+For a large-scale emergency or catastrophic event where central government is providing significant funding to recovery, central government may establish a National Recovery office or a dedicated Crown entity.

 7.2 Strategic Planning for Recovery

 The CDEM Amendment Act 2016 strengthened the need to plan for recovery to ensure that measures are in place to minimise the consequences of emergencies on communities and help communities' recover more efficiently and effectively from emergencies.